leankoala-gmbh/KoalityShopwarePlugin/readme.md

 This plugin can be used to continuously monitor a Shopware shop for business metrics.

+## Configuration

+For configuration, we are using the [Shopware 6 config.xml file](https://docs.shopware.com/en/shopware-platform-dev-en/references-internals/plugins/plugin-config).

 ## Metrics

 The following metrics are implemented yet: